mzahradnicek/sql-glue/README.md

 # Sql-Glue
 SQL Glue is library for GO which speeding up constructing SQL queries.
-It generate input for sqlx or other libraries.
+It generate input for sqlx or other libraries for SQL databases.

 ## Features
 - Escaping variables and identifiers